cameron-simpson/css/lib/python/cs/nodedb/README.rst

 Backing Stores
 --------------

 A NodeDB can be backed by a CSV file (beta quality - I use it myself extensively) or SQL or a DBM file (alpha quality, both need some work).
-The CSV backend allows mutliple clients to share the file; they update by appending to the file and monitor the updates of others.
+The CSV backend allows multiple clients to share the file; they update by appending to the file and monitor the updates of others.